gabriel-oana/s3select_plus/README.md

 * Possibility to add user defined functions at process level (useful for in-flight transformations)
 * Support for formats: JSON, CSV and Parquet files
 * Support for compressions: GZIP, BZIP
-* Support for Input and Output Serialization
+* Support for Input and Output Serialization using SerializerTypes of dictionary config.
 * Support for user defined SQL Query

+#### 2.1 Future versions:
+* Scan Range functionality exposed
+* SSE functionality exposed
+* Ability to select profile for S3 connections

 ### 3. Installation